$ oc get managedclusters local-cluster

 $ oc get nodes

-Ensure that the status of all nodes is READY
+Ensure that each node has the READY

 Test access to the console by entering the following URL in a web browser: